MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 ## Important information for international students and visitors

 Prospective international students and visitors to the University of Minnesota should be in touch with Andy Wickert and [International Student and Scholar Services](https://isss.umn.edu/) at the University of Minnesota.

+Prospective international students and visitors to Minnesota State, Mankato should be in touch with Phillip Larson and [Global Education](https://mankato.mnsu.edu/academics/global-education/) at Minnesota State, Mankato.

 ## Important information for prospective students

 ### Key areas of expertise

-My hope is for all students in the group to gain skills and confidence in all three major areas of our work
+Our hope is for all students in the group to gain skills and confidence in all three major areas of our work
 * Developing theory / numerical modeling / data-analysis techniques
-* Laboratory research, whether in instrumentation design/development or at SAFL (hydraulics and sediments)
+* Laboratory research, whether in instrumentation design/development, geochronologic methods, or at SAFL (hydraulics and sediments)and the EARTH Systems Laboratory
 * Field work, which can range from local projects in river valleys to farther-flung work in remote locations and on glaciers

 ### Core course requirements and competencies